Shohan29531/Accessibility-in-CV/README.md

-This project is created directly from another: https://github.com/allenai/gpv-1/
+This project is created directly from another repository (https://github.com/allenai/gpv-1/)

 # Running the Project